 breaching an order made by a court or tribunal for the personal protection of another person; or

 using or possessing a weapon; or

 procuring, or assisting in any way with one of these designated crimes; and

 the offence carries a maximum sentence of two or more years imprisonment

 The amendments above will come into effect one day after the Bill receives the Royal Assent from the Governor-General.
 At the time of writing, the Bill is being referred to the Legal and Constitutional Affairs Legislation Committee which will provide their view as a report on 18 January 2019.

 Though the above is not passed as a law yet, if you feel that you have any criminal offence or conviction that may adversely impact your visa or application, contact us without delay.
 Arguing the character test can be very complex and you will want it to leave it to experts like us.

-Our lawyers are well trained to handle highly complex matters so book one of our lawyers to seek professional advice now by calling 02-72002700 or email us to book in a time at email@example.com.
+Our immigration lawyers are well trained to handle highly complex matters so book one of our lawyers to seek professional advice now by calling 02-72002700 or email us to book in a time at firstname.lastname@example.org.